manvibharat/manvibharat.github.io/_pages/cv.md

 Skills
 ======
 * Programming in Python, Julia and Cpp
-* Expereince in ROS Melodic
+* Experience in ROS Melodic

 Courses
 =======